John Calvin Jeffries: Biography

-Jeffries graduated from Yale University in 1970 and the University of Virginia School of Law in 1973.
+Jeffries graduated summa cum laude from Yale University in 1970 and received his J.D. degree from the University of Virginia School of Law in 1973.
 During law school, Jeffries served as editor-in-chief of the Virginia Law Review.
 He received the Z Award for the highest academic average and the Woods Prize for the outstanding graduate.
-Immediately after graduation, he became a law clerk to U.S. Supreme Court Justice Lewis F. Powell, Jr. before serving in the U.S. Army as a second lieutenant for one year.
+Immediately after graduation, he became a law clerk to U.S. Supreme Court Justice Lewis F. Powell, Jr. before serving briefly in the U.S. Army as a second lieutenant.

-As dean at Virginia Law, Jeffries made significant achievements in the school.
-Among them, he created the Law & Business Program, a curricular innovation designed to give law students the accounting and finance skills required to communicate effectively in the business world.
+As dean at Virginia Law, Jeffries had significant achievements.
+He put the Law School on a new financial foundation by renouncing dwindling state funds and relying on increased tuition.
+To soften the impact of higher tuition, he initiated an extremely generous loan-forgiveness program for graduates engaged in public service.
+He also created the Law & Business Program, a curricular innovation designed to give law students the accounting and finance skills required to communicate effectively in the business world.
 Jeffries also oversaw the creation of the Center for the Study of Race and Law in 2003.
 In 2006 the law school received close to $10 million in donations (then a record for the school) and contributions from more than 50% of its living alumni, setting up a 14-year run with more than half of graduates giving.

-In late summer of 2007, Jeffries announced he would step down in July 2008 as dean to pursue teaching again.
-He spent the next academic year on sabbatical, spending the fall semester of 2008 teaching at Columbia Law School.
-Following his sabbatical he returned to teach at Virginia Law.
-In 2017 he received the Thomas Jefferson Award for excellence in scholarship; the awards are the highest honor given to members of the University community.
+In late summer of 2007, Jeffries announced he would step down in July 2008 as dean to return to teaching.
+In 2017 he received the Thomas Jefferson Award for excellence in scholarship, the highest honor given to members of the University community.
 From 2018-2021 he served as senior vice president for advancement at the University of Virginia.
 After stepping down from that position, he retained a part-time appointment as counselor to UVA President Jim Ryan while continuing to serve on the law School faculty.
+Currently, he is Co-Reporter (with Pamela S. Karlan of Stanford) of the American Law Institute’s forthcoming Restatement of the Law, Constitutional Torts and continues to teach Civil Rights and Federal Courts.

 Jeffries is highly regarded for his teaching: Ryan has described Jeffries as "simply the best classroom teacher I've ever seen."